visualpharm/Lunacy/docs/index_updated.md

  </p>

  <br>
- Copy the full path to the icon and paste it in your own app:
+ Copy the full path to the icon and paste it into your app:
  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/html_cdn_2.png'>
  </p>